regymm/quasiSoC/fpgaol.md

 LEDs are PWM-driven so look strange.

 Paste your "firmware"'s' `xxd -p` result into UART(wait till finish), add a space, then Enter.
 Now `software/tests/` works.
 RAM *may* no enough for CoreMark.
+[RISC-V test ready-to-paste](https://gist.github.com/regymm/8f4c846782605a89368df945b00e7d89)